OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

   - Cloud Orchestration
 ---

-Containers are still a relatively new technology, and to the uninitiated they can seem quite confusing.
+Containers are a tool that can help your business become more agile in your software development lifecycle.
+Containers have many benefits that can give you a competitive advantage compared with more traditional software delivery methods.

+The benefits of containerization are:

+- Containers complement your DevOps process.
+- Containers are scalable, and allocate resources efficiently.
+- Containers are portable: build once, run anywhere.

-In this post, I share the benefits of containers, why containers are important for software development, how Octopus Deploy supports containers, and why you might consider adding them to your DevOps processes.
+In this post, I explain what containers are, share why containers are important for software development, how Octopus Deploy supports containers, and why you might consider adding them to your DevOps processes.

 ## What is containerization?